therabidbanana/vimfiles/README.md

 There are two shell scripts included to help in this process [clean.sh][clean.sh] and [update.sh][update.sh].

-### Updating From The F/ Repository
+### Updating From Main Repository

-To update from the latest changes in the F/ repository run the following:
+To update from the latest changes from repository run the following:

 1. Quit out of Vim
 - `bash clean.sh`